 (Updated Version)

-There’s a magic that stirs within me when I step into the kitchen—a dance of flavors that not only nourishes the body but also feeds the soul.
-Cooking, for me, is more than following a recipe to the letter; it’s about weaving my creativity into every dish, making it uniquely mine.
-After all, if you don’t infuse your own spirit into what you create, what’s the point of being different, of being you?
-That’s why you might notice my recipes always carry a touch of the unexpected, even if they share the same core ingredients as others.
-Don’t you agree that this is what makes each of us, and our culinary creations, one of a kind (SINGAPORE LAKSA LEMAK)?
+There’s a magic that stirs within me when I step into the kitchen - a dance of flavors that nourishes both body and soul.
+Cooking transcends mere recipes; it’s about weaving my creativity into each dish, making it uniquely mine.
+Infusing your spirit into what you create is what sets you apart, don’t you agree?
+That’s why my recipes often carry a touch of the unexpected, even with the same core ingredients (EASY PRAWN LAKSA: A DELICIOUS NOODLE DISH).

-Take my Sarawak Laksa (SIAMESE LAKSA LEMAK), for instance.
-It’s not your standard bowl of laksa—far from it.
-I’ve taken the traditional essence and infused it with my own flair, creating something I’m proud to call my own.
+Take my Sarawak Laksa, for instance.
+This isn’t your standard bowl of laksa; I’ve taken the traditional essence and infused it with my flair, creating a dish I proudly call my own (SINGAPORE LAKSA: MS. NAVA'S VERSION).

 Key Elements of Sarawak Laksa

-three-quarters of the work.
-Once it’s made, the rest of the dish comes together
+The heart of any curry laksa lies in its paste, which does three-quarters of the work.
+Once it’s made, the rest of the dish comes together effortlessly.

 Rich Local Herbs

-For those who prefer a vegetarian version, it’s easy to adapt.
-Just omit the belacan and prawns, and swap in vegetarian stock (HOKKIEN HAE MEE).
+For a vegetarian version, omit the belacan and prawns, and swap in vegetarian stock.

 I’ve experimented with different takes on this dish.
-For example, in a previous version, I added soft boiled eggs for extra richness.
-In this version, I used dried shrimps in the paste instead of belacan and included long beans to create a wholesome, fiber-packed meal.
+In a previous version, I added soft-boiled eggs for richness.
+In this version, I used dried shrimps in the paste instead of belacan and included long beans for a wholesome, fiber-packed meal.

 Sarawak Laksa